 Q: Can Research Assistants and Students work on the IRB application and/or other submission forms?

-The initial data entry into SpartaIRB and submission must be done by the Principal Investigator (PI), and that person must be a SODM faculty member.
+The initial data entry into SpartaIRB can be done by anyone with access to SpartaIRB.
+The Principal Investigator (PI) must be a fulltime faculty member.
 Students, residents, and staff can be added as part of the study team.
-Once the initial submission has been completed by the PI, s/he can then delegate responsibility to someone on the project team for future SpartaIRB submissions of that protocol.
+The initial submission of the study to the IRB Office must be done by the faculty PI.
+Once the initial submission has been completed by the PI, s/he can then delegate responsibility to someone on the project team for future SpartaIRB submissions of that protocol, known as a Proxy PI.

 Q: How long does it take to get IRB approval?